 The Braun Oral-B children's electric toothbrush range includes both battery-powered and rechargeable models, all of which have a two-minute timer.
 They mostly feature popular Disney characters from movies including Frozen, Cars and Star Wars.

-The Oral-B Pro-Health Jr. is an Oral-B electric toothbrush for kids, suitable for ages 3-12, although many reviewers say their younger children use it too.
-It comes with two sensitive brush heads but it’s compatible with the full range of adult toothbrush heads for whitening, use with braces, and so on.
+The Oral-B Kids rechargeable electric toothbrush is suitable for ages 6-12, although many reviewers say their younger children use it too.
+It comes with two sensitive brush heads but it's compatible with the full range of adult toothbrush heads for whitening, use with braces, and so on.

 With this Oral-B kids electric rechargeable power toothbrush, the charging base is the same as for adult brushes.
 This is handy if you have limited space in your bathroom and don’t want several bases out at once.
 They hold their charge for five to seven days.